LASOR: Learning Accurate 3D Human Pose and Shape Via Synthetic Occlusion-Aware Data and Neural Mesh Rendering: Related Work

 \section{Related Work}

-In this section, we discuss recent 3D human pose and shape estimation approaches, as well as the methods that handle the occlusion problem.
+\IEEEPARstart{I}{n} this section, we discuss recent 3D human pose and shape estimation approaches, as well as the related methods for the occlusion problem.

-\textbf{Optimization-based methods:} Optimization-based approaches attempt to fit a parametric body model, like SMPL \cite{SMPL:2015} or SCAPE \cite{anguelov2005scape} , to 2D observations.
-SMPLify \cite{Bogo:ECCV:2016} was the first method to automatically estimate 3D pose and shape from a single unconstrained image by fitting the SMPL to 2D keypoint detections.
-Beyond SMPLify using 2D keypoint detections, some different cues, like body surface landmarks \cite{lassner2017unite}, silhouettes \cite{lassner2017unite} or body part segmentations \cite{zanfir2018monocular}, are added in the fitting procedure.
-More recently, works have demonstrated fits for more expressive models \cite{joo2018total,xiang2019monocular} including face, body, and hand to images.
+\textbf{Optimization-based methods.} Optimization-based approa-ches attempt to fit a parametric body model, like SMPL \cite{SMPL:2015} or SCAPE \cite{anguelov2005scape}, to 2D observations.
+SMPLify \cite{Bogo:ECCV:2016} is the first method to automatically estimate 3D pose and shape from a single unconstrained image by fitting the SMPL to 2D keypoint detections.
+Other than 2D keypoint detections, different cues like body surface landmarks \cite{lassner2017unite}, silhouettes \cite{lassner2017unite} or body part segmentation \cite{zanfir2018monocular} are also used in the fitting procedure.
+Recent works try to fit a more expressive model \cite{joo2018total,xiang2019monocular} that includes face, body, and hand details.
+Gu et al. \cite{gu2019multi} adopt a hierarchical 3D human model that imposes angle and bone length constraints for multi-person pose estimation.
 These approaches produce reliable results with good 2D observations.
 However, they are sensitive to initialisation and rely heavily on the quality of 2D information.